This notebook demonstrates how to use streaming IO with

 Next, we’ll set up the block reader to work on short segments of audio at a time.

-# We'll generate 16 frames at a time, each frame having 4096 samples # and 50% overlap. # n_fft = 4096 hop_length = n_fft // 2 # fill_value pads out the last frame with zeros so that we have a # full frame at the end of the signal, even if the signal doesn't # divide evenly into full frames. sr = librosa.get_samplerate(filename) stream = librosa.stream(filename, block_length=16, frame_length=n_fft, hop_length=hop_length, mono=True, fill_value=0)
+# We'll generate 64 frames at a time, each frame having 2048 samples # and 75% overlap. # n_fft = 2048 hop_length = 512 # fill_value pads out the last frame with zeros so that we have a # full frame at the end of the signal, even if the signal doesn't # divide evenly into full frames. sr = librosa.get_samplerate(filename) stream = librosa.stream(filename, block_length=16, frame_length=n_fft, hop_length=hop_length, mono=True, fill_value=0)

-For this example, we’ll compute PCEN on each block, average over frequency, and store the results in a list.
+For this example, we’ll compute PCEN on each block, find the maximum response over frequency, and store the results in a list.

-# Make an array to store the frequency-averaged PCEN values pcen_blocks = # Initialize the PCEN filter delays to steady state zi = None for y_block in stream: # Compute the STFT (without padding, so center=False) D = librosa.stft(y_block, n_fft=n_fft, hop_length=hop_length, center=False) # Compute PCEN on the magnitude spectrum, using initial delays # returned from our previous call (if any) # store the final delays for use as zi in the next iteration P, zi = librosa.pcen(np.abs(D), sr=sr, hop_length=hop_length, zi=zi, return_zf=True) # Compute the average PCEN over frequency, and append it to our list pcen_blocks.extend(np.mean(P, axis=0)) # Cast to a numpy array for use downstream pcen_blocks = np.asarray(pcen_blocks)
+# Make an array to store the frequency-averaged PCEN values pcen_blocks = # Initialize the PCEN filter delays to steady state zi = None # Create a handle for storing the block STFT outputs # After the first block has been processed, we can re-use # this buffer instead of allocating a new one for each block.
+D = None for y_block in stream: # Compute the STFT (without padding, so center=False) D = librosa.stft(y_block, n_fft=n_fft, hop_length=hop_length, center=False, out=D) # Compute PCEN on the magnitude spectrum, using initial delays # returned from our previous call (if any) # store the final delays for use as zi in the next iteration P, zi = librosa.pcen(np.abs(D), sr=sr, hop_length=hop_length, zi=zi, return_zf=True) # Compute the max PCEN over frequency, and append it to our list pcen_blocks.extend(np.max(P, axis=0)) # Cast to a numpy array for use downstream pcen_blocks = np.asarray(pcen_blocks)

 For the sake of comparison, let’s see how it would look had we run PCEN on the entire spectrum without block-wise processing

-y, sr = librosa.load(filename, sr=44100) # Keep the same parameters as before D = librosa.stft(y, n_fft=n_fft, hop_length=hop_length, center=False) # Compute pcen on the magnitude spectrum. # We don't need to worry about initial and final filter delays if # we're doing everything in one go.
-P = librosa.pcen(np.abs(D), sr=sr, hop_length=hop_length) pcen_full = np.mean(P, axis=0)
+y, sr = librosa.load(filename, sr=sr) # Keep the same parameters as before D = librosa.stft(y, n_fft=n_fft, hop_length=hop_length, center=False) # Compute pcen on the magnitude spectrum. # We don't need to worry about initial and final filter delays if # we're doing everything in one go.
+P = librosa.pcen(np.abs(D), sr=sr, hop_length=hop_length) pcen_full = np.max(P, axis=0)